awsdocs/aws-dms-user-guide/doc_source/CHAP_LargeDBs.SBS.run-and-monitor-task-in-sct.md

   + The staging Amazon S3 bucket
   + The target database on AWS

-If all connections are functioning properly, your SCT console resembles the following screenshot, and you are ready to begin\.
+If all connections are functioning properly, your SCT console resembles the following screen shot, and you are ready to begin\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/dms/latest/userguide/images/snowball-sct-connections.png)